hschletz/NADA/README.md

 of an existing database connection object of any supported type.

 NADA's modular and extensible design makes it easy to add support for other DBMS and database abstraction layers.
-The files Database.php and Link.php contain instructions for this.
+The files src/Database/AbstractDatabase.php and src/Link/AbstractLink.php contain instructions for this.

 License